NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 About the author

-Karen Solomon is a content marketing editor at NEXT.
-She has helped small business owners and startups as a writer, editor and content strategist for decades.
-When she's not slinging words, you can find her sailing, vintage shopping or doing things that dauschunds like to do.
+Karen Solomon is a senior content editor at ERGO NEXT.
+She has spent decades helping small business owners and startups as a writer, editor and content strategist.
+She previously served as the small business editor for the San Francisco Bay Guardian.

 What we cover